 Under this condition, DTN makes sure to retransmit the data package by dropping them as TCP/IP does.
 Nasa performed the first field test, known as "deep-sea internet," in 2008.
 Testing DTN-based communications between the International Space Station and Earth (now termed Disruption-Tolerant Networking) has been ongoing since March 2009 and is scheduled to continue until March 2014.

-The same network technology enables missions that include multiple spacecraft where inter vessel communication might take place to precedent over the vessel -to-earth downlinks.
-According to Vint Cerf's statement, the 'bundle protocol' uploaded to NASA's Epoxi mission spacecraft and communication with earth surface has experimented at a distance of approximation of 80 light seconds.
+The same network technology enables missions that include multiple spacecraft where inter-vessel communication might take place to precedent over the vessel-to-earth downlinks.
+According to Vint Cerf's statement, the 'bundle protocol' uploaded to NASA's Epoxi mission spacecraft and communication with the earth's surface has been experimented with at a distance of approximation of 80 light seconds.